haquefardeen/awesome-dot/README.md

   - [Crunch](https://github.com/turboflakes/crunch)- A command-line interface (CLI) to easily automate payouts of staking rewards on
     Substrate-based chains.
   - [TVP Monitor](https://github.com/paradox-tt/TVP_Monitor)-A bot that monitors nominations of the accounts held by the 1KV programme.
+  - [GitQL](https://github.com/ksmnetwork/GitQL)-A basic script that will check the latest Polkadot release.